Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-09-oapl-the-open-agile-pattern-language.markdown

 {% img /images/oapl300.png 300 %}

-A key activity within A:TNG is organizing an open pattern language to relate learnings from Agile frameworks to the experiences of our practitioners.
-What advantage can this pattern language offer over the original frameworks?
-What benefit in a culture where practitioners already have Agile certificates?
-Why is this a big deal for TNG?
+A key activity in A:TNG is organizing a pattern language to encode the learnings of practitioners.
+What advantage can such a pattern language offer over the 1st and 2nd generation frameworks?
+What benefit in a culture where everyone and their dog has Agile certificates?
+Why are patterns a big deal?

 <!-- more -->